Illyrian Wars: Expansion under Agron

 In the second half of the third century BC, the Ardiaei kingdom was transformed into a formidable power under the leadership of Agron.
-During this time, Agron invaded part of Epirus, Corcyra, Epidamnos and Pharos in succession, establishing garrisons in them.
+During this time, Agron invaded part of Corcyra, Epidamnos and Pharos in succession, establishing garrisons in them.
+An invasion towards Epirus was repulsed.
 The new force disposed of 'the most powerful which could carry 50 soldiers in addition to the rowersforce, both by land and sea, of any of the kings who had reigned in Illyria before him', according to Polybius (2.2).
 The Illyrians used the lembus, a small and fast warship with a single bank of oars.
 Raids by sea from the Adriatic and Ionian were probably a familiar threat to the north-western Greeks.
 What was new was the use of a land army to follow up and profit from the victories gained by the navy.
 The Greek cities (poleis) on the coast of Illyria were systematically attacked and perhaps already conquered by Agron's forces.
 Rome answered an appeal from the island of Issa, threatened by Agron, by sending envoys.
 They never got there.
 They were attacked en route by Illyrian vessels, and one of them was killed, together with an Issaean ambassador.

 That time a number of political events marked the adjacent Greek states.
 In 234 BC, the royal succession in Epirus came to an end, and a federal republic was instituted.
 In the south, the western part of Acarnania seceded from this arrangement.
 Their independence was soon threatened by the Aetolians, who began to occupy territory around the Gulf of Ambracia, including Pyrrhus' old capital, Ambracia, which forced the Epirotes to establish a new center at Phoenice.
 Besieged at Medion, the Acarnanians sought assistance from Demetrius II of Macedonia, who for the most of his reign had been at war with the Aetolian and Achaean Leagues.
 In response, the king requested assistance from Agron to relieve the siege.